If you are looking for a plan of action, here is my list of Supplements for UTI to kick-off your UTI prevention supplementation plan.

 #7 Better Hygiene Products

-Bacteria that cause UTI live in your own poop.
+Bacteria that cause UTI live in your lower intestines, more specifically, in your stool.
 The cleaner you are, the better!

 #8 Creams To Fight Estrogen Deficiency

 #9 Suppositories To Address Yeast And BV Issues

 BV is linked to higher risk of UTI.
 Yeast infection is an often side-effect of antibiotic treatment.